Crossy Road: Reception

 The game received generally positive reviews with Metacritic giving the game a score of 88, TouchArcade giving the game 5/5 stars, BigBoomBoom.com giving the game 5/5 stars, Gamezebo Gaming giving the game 4.5/5 stars, and Apple N' Apps giving the game a 4/5 overall score.
 Polygon dubbed the game "brilliant" and compared it as an updated take on Frogger, while Time called the game a mix of Frogger and Flappy Bird.

 Crossy Road was a finalist for the Game of the Year Award at the Australian Game Developer Awards 2014.
 At the 2015 Apple WWDC developer's conference, it was one of the winners of the Apple Design Awards.
 In 2025, it was nominated for Excellence in Ongoing at the Australian Game Developer Awards.

+Flat Eric, best known for his appearances in Levi's commercials in 1999, as well as the music video for Flat Beat is an unlockable character.

+Sales

 Three months after its initial release, the game earned over $10 million and had over 50 million downloads.

-Flat Eric, best known for his appearances in Levi's commercials in 1999, as well as the music video for Flat Beat is an unlockable character.
+The game found unexpected success in South Korea upon release, with the developers saying at a panel that it sat at the #1 spot of the Korean Google Play Store for 50 days after BTS played the game and was tweeting about it to their fans.

 Spin-offs

 Disney Crossy Road

 In 2016, Hipster Whale and Disney Interactive Studios launched a spin-off video game called Disney Crossy Road on iOS, Android, Windows Phone, Windows 8.1, (Note: Windows version was discontinued after version 2.8.) and Windows 10 devices.
-It features Disney characters like Mickey Mouse and Donald Duck, as well as some characters from numerous Disney franchises such as Zootopia, Big Hero 6, The Lion King, Tangled, Wreck-It Ralph, Moana, Pixar's Toy Story, Cars, The Incredibles and Inside Out.
-At launch, the game features over 100 characters.
+It features Disney characters like Mickey Mouse and Donald Duck, as well as some characters from numerous Disney franchises such as The Jungle Book, The Nightmare Before Christmas, Monsters Inc., Zootopia, Big Hero 6, The Lion King, Tangled, Wreck-It Ralph, Moana, Toy Story, Cars, DuckTales, The Incredibles and Inside Out.
+At launch, the game featured over 100 characters.

 Disney Crossy Road was shut down on iOS, Google, and Amazon on 12 March 2020.